jeffreyza/PIVX-Doc-Website-Content/02.pivx-core-wallet/06.wallet-debugging-features/article.md

         - 'The PIVX Team'
 ---

-The PiVX Core Wallet contains a wealth of advanced troubleshooting/debugging features, that can be used to diagnose any issues and finetune your configuration.
+The PIVX Core Wallet contains a wealth of advanced troubleshooting/debugging features, that can be used to diagnose any issues and finetune your configuration.

 ### Wallet Data